aws-samples/aws-cloud-compliance-assurance/README.md

+# Configuration, compliance and audit using the Three Lines of Defense Model

 This reference architecture will help you get started with the three lines of defense model using AWS Platforms.
 Each directory in the repository contains its own readme file with more details.
 This readme